Ready to say goodbye to debt for good? Learn More

 📃 This might include contracts, leases, receipts, invoices, purchase orders, canceled checks, emails, dated photos, before/after pictures, and more.

 Keep your documents neat and organized in a way that’s easy to follow.
 You can use a folder, binder, or document box, and sort everything by date, category, or include a simple table of contents.
 This helps the judge quickly understand your case.
 Bring extra copies with you — one for the judge, one for the other party, and one for your own notes.
-Try not to write on the original documents so they stay clean and professional-looking.
+Try not to write on the original documents so they stay clean and professional.

 If You’re Suing a Business...